 Slicing your lithophane

 It’s very important that you decide in which position you’ll print the 3D model.
 You can either print it vertically or horizontally.
-If you choose the first one, the layer width can be less than the nozzle width, and that improves the resolution of the image.
-I recommend you to use 0,1 mm as layer width.
+If you choose the first one, the layer height can be less than the nozzle width, and that improves the resolution of the image.
+I recommend you to use 0,1 mm as layer height.

 The disadvantage of printing a lithophane vertically is that printing time will increase drastically.
 This can be reduced by adjusting jerk and speed settings, but this time let’s focus on getting a nice print instead of making it fast.